 Prerequisites, Requirements and Policies

 Medical school studies build on a strong foundation in the sciences and mathematics at the premedical level.
-Beyond the successful fulfillment of these basic prerequisites, the Committee on Admission considers the overall quality and scope of an applicant’s undergraduate educational experience.
+Beyond the successful fulfillment of these basic prerequisites, the Admission Committee considers the overall quality and scope of an applicant’s undergraduate educational experience.
 The field of concentration for undergraduate studies and the selection of additional science and mathematics courses are the student’s personal choice and will not affect the admission process.

 In addition to the academic requirements detailed below, we seek candidates who evidence the following characteristics:

-- Academic Excellence
+- Academic excellence

 - Leadership

-- Service, compassion and humanism
+- Service, compassion, and humanism

 Requirements for Admission